MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/notification-hubs.md

 ---
-title: Azure Notification Hubs modules for JavaScript
+title: Azure Notification Hubs SDK for JavaScript
-description: Reference for Azure Notification Hubs modules for JavaScript
+description: Reference for Azure Notification Hubs SDK for JavaScript
-author: ramya-rao-a
+author: xirzec
-ms.author: ramyar
+ms.author: jeffish
-manager: angrobe
-ms.date: 07/18/2017
+ms.date: 06/15/2022
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
-ms.devlang: nodejs
+ms.devlang: javascript
-ms.service: Notification Hubs
+ms.service: notificationhubs
 ---
 # Azure Notification Hubs modules for JavaScript

 Azure Notification Hubs provide an easy-to-use, multi-platform, scaled-out push engine.
 With a single cross-platform API call, you can easily send targeted and personalized push notifications to any mobile platform from any cloud or on-premises backend.